List of Hazbin Hotel and Helluva Boss characters: Alastor

-Alastor (voiced by Amir Talai), also known as The Radio Demon, is an eccentric, asexual overlord of Hell.
-He was once a radio broadcaster and serial killer in the 1930s, and is now a demon with deer-like characteristics.
+Alastor (voiced by Edward Bosco in the pilot, singing voice in the pilot by Gabriel C. Brown, and Amir Talai in the series), also known as The Radio Demon, is an eccentric, asexual overlord of Hell.
+He was once a New Orleans-based radio broadcaster in the early 20th century who moonlighted as a serial killer, only to be killed himself when he was mistaken for a deer by hunters and shot while he attempted to hide a dead body in the woods, thus, sending him to Hell; as such, his demon form boasts many deer-like characteristics.
 His voice has an effect that imitates radio static, complete with sound effects and theme music.
 His charming and elegant exterior hides a twisted and sadistic mindset.
 He offers his powers to Charlie to help her maintain her goal of running the hotel, but only for his own amusement, as he enjoys watching demons struggle to redeem themselves only to fall from grace.
-He has rivalries with many characters including Vox, Sir Pentious, and Lucifer.
-He is trapped in a deal with Rosie, the latter of whom granted him his power.
+He has rivalries with many characters, including Vox, Sir Pentious, and Lucifer.
+He is initially trapped in a deal with Rosie, who granted him his power.
 He was originally a character in the webcomic ZooPhobia.

 Husk

-Husk (voiced by Keith David), also known as Husker, is an ill-tempered, gambling pansexual, alcoholic cat demon.
+Husk (voiced by Mick Lauer in the pilot and Keith David in the series), also known as Husker, is a pansexual, ill-tempered, gambling alcoholic cat demon.
 Alastor summons him to serve as the bartender of the hotel in the series pilot.
 It is revealed in "Masquerade" that he was once an overlord of Hell, but due to his gambling addiction, he was forced to sell his soul to Alastor in order to keep his powers, while losing his status.
 Despite being an irritable drunk, Husk is shown to be wise and empathetic, especially in his friendship with Angel Dust.
 He was originally a character in the webcomic ZooPhobia.

 Niffty

-Niffty (voiced by Kimiko Glenn) is a small, hyperactive cyclops demon from the 1950s who is obsessed with cleanliness and men.
+Niffty (voiced by Michelle Marie in the pilot and Kimiko Glenn in the series) is a small, hyperactive cyclops demon from the 1950s who is obsessed with cleanliness and men.
 She is summoned by Alastor to serve as the hotel's maid in the series pilot.
 She is the only straight character in the hotel as of the series premiere.
-Despite her macabre and often creepy mannerisms, she usually means no harm.
+Despite her macabre and often creepy mannerisms, including hints of sadomasochism, she usually means no harm.
 However, in "The Show Must Go On", she delivers the killing blow to Adam by stabbing him in the back.
+She is also fluent in Japanese.